jidongbsu/cs452-system-call/README.md

 24, d_off4, d_reclen4, “defgh”
 ```

 In above, 5, 2, 12, 13, 24, are called inodes.
-In Linux system, we assign one number to each file or directory, this number is called inode – index node - kernel uses this number to differentiate files (in Linux, directories are also considered as files, it’s just a special type of files).
+In Linux systems, we assign one number to each file or directory, this number is called inode – index node - kernel uses this number to differentiate files (in Linux, directories are also considered as files, it’s just a special type of files).
 Using inode to differentiate files is like using pid to differentiate processes.

-Each row in the above block is called a directory entry, or dentry.
-Each row is represented by one struct linux_dirent.
-To access these entires, we call getdents and pass the file descriptor of "foo" as the first parameter to getdents(), which will evnetually call sys_getdents() in the kernel level. sys_getdents() returns the total size of all of these entries.
+Each row in the above data block is called a directory entry, or dentry.
+Each row is represented by one struct linux_dirent (see tesla.h for its definition).
+To access these entries, users call getdents() and pass the file descriptor of "foo" as the first parameter to getdents(), which will evnetually call sys_getdents() in the kernel level. sys_getdents() returns the total size of all of these entries.
 For example, if these 5 entries in total occupy 60 bytes, then sys_getdents() returns 60 bytes, and upon return, the 2nd parameter of sys_getdents() – dirp, which is a pointer, points to the first entry.
 The 3rd parameter of sys_getdents(), which is count, is the size of a buffer pointed to by dirp.

 What if you want to access the 2nd entry? (struct linux_dirent*)((char *)dirp + d_reclen0); how about the 3rd entry? (struct linux_dirent*)((char *)dirp + d_reclen0 + d_reclen1);

-In struct linux_dirent, d_off represents the distance from the start of the directory to the start of the next linux_dirent.
-In this assignment, you likely won't eve need to access this element.
-Also, you don't really need to access the inode number; but you will access d_reclen.
+In struct linux_dirent, d_off represents the distance from the start of the directory (the start of the directory is the address of its first entry, i.e., the first struct linux_dirent) to the start of the next struct linux_dirent.
+In this assignment, you likely won't even need to access this d_off field.
+Also, you don't really need to access the inode number; but you will access d_reclen as well as the file name - i.e., the d_name field of the struct linux_dirent.

-You are recommended in your tesla_getdents() function to first call the original get the dirp pointer, which will be pointing to the starting address of a user-space buffer which contains the above 5 entries.
+You are recommended in your tesla_getdents() function to first call the original sys_getdents(), which will setup the dirp pointer, which will be pointing to the starting address of a user-space buffer which contains the above 5 entries (note: 5 entries is just an example).
+After that you can manipulate these entries to achieve your goal.

 ## Debugging